shchodro/serverless-workshop/README.md

 22\.
 Select Deploy API
 ![talker resource](/Images/Typing-Step22.png)

 23\.
 Select the ZombieWorkshopStage deployment and hit the Deploy button.
 The typing indicator should now show when survivors are typing.
+As you type, POST requests are being made to the Talkers DynamoDB table as is continuous polling (GET Requests) on that table to see who which survivors are typing.
 ![talker resource](/Images/Typing-Done.png)

 * * *